 “We all understand quality, style, fashion, elegance, grace – we all know what that means to us, no matter how we define it.
 So we keep it there and it’s lovely because it’s all-encompassing.

 “But we do avoid getting into religious discussions.”
-The idea of inclusion rather than exclusion is one that is prevalent within the Islamic and modest fashion industry, especially when it comes to trends.
+The idea of inclusion rather than exclusion is prevalent within the Islamic and modest fashion industry, especially when it comes to trends.

 “That’s what’s lovely – they are so confident in who they are, they are so individual.
 If you decide to live within these parameters you’re doing it for a higher reason.
 You’re not necessarily doing it to be ‘in’.

-“These people are practising, so they don’t judge each other, and that’s what’s so refreshing.
+“These people are practicing, so they don’t judge each other, and that’s what’s so refreshing.
 It gives the designers so much freedom of creativity.”
-This freedom is something that Khan believes has a ripple effect into the mainstream market.
+This freedom is something that Khan believes has a ripple effect on the mainstream market.
 “I think there is also a sense of relief there,” she says.

 Topics including size zero models, bulimia, body dysmorphia, and expectations of aesthetic flawlessness have continually featured in the global media, with opponents claiming the industry can have toxic and destructive elements to it.